Meodinger/LabelPlusFX/README.md

 > If you don't want to use the Windows IME JNI Interface, try `run.bat --disable-jni` or `LabelPlusFX.exe --disable-jni`

+> If you want to run LPFX in IDE, make sure you add the argument `--disable-jni` to CommandLine

 <!-- USAGE EXAMPLES -->
 ## Usage